-Prospective students who would like to visit Southwestern may call to schedule a campus tour.
-Southwestern will provide lodging for one night and a meal with faculty/staff while prospective students are here.
-A full campus tour will be provided along with an opportunity to visit with admissions counselors and faculty members.
+Prospective students who would like to visit Scarborough College may call to schedule a campus tour.
+Scarborough College will provide lodging up to two nights, and a full campus tour will be provided along with an opportunity to visit with enrollment specialists and faculty members.

-Prospective students will be able to learn first-hand about life on the campus of Southwestern Baptist Theological Seminary and Scarborough College, as well as life in the Fort Worth/Dallas area.
+Prospective students will be able to learn first-hand about life on the campus of Scarborough College, as well as life in the Fort Worth/Dallas area.

-To arrange a visit and learn the specific details of being our guest, please contact:
+To schedule a campus tour or Scarborough Premiere and learn the specific details of being our guest, register online using our tour registration form or please contact:

 P.O.
 Box 22740

 Fort Worth TX 76122-0740

 In its admission policies, Scarborough College assumes the student is able to provide testimony of a salvation experience and Christian commitment, proven conduct in accordance with Christian standards set forth in the Bible, active church involvement, and unqualified approval from the church where they are currently members.
 In addition to these assumptions, certain general credentials must be present in a prospective student’s life for admission to Scarborough College.
 Some of these credentials include:

 Individuals seeking admission into any course of study at Scarborough College must submit an application for admission through the Office of Admissions.
 All supporting documents that are part of the admissions application must be received before an admission decision will be made.
 Registration for classes will be possible only after the Admissions Committee has granted approval for admission.

 Applications may be received up to 12 months prior to the beginning of the semester you intend to enroll.
 If you delay enrollment for more than two semesters, you will be asked to complete an updated application before once again being accepted for admission.